codecrafters-io/build-your-own-redis/stage_descriptions/aof-05-pb9.md

 ### The Manifest File

-In earlier stages, you created the append-only directory and an empty AOF file inside it.
-Now you'll also create a manifest file that tells Redis which AOF files exist and in what order they should be replayed.
+The manifest file tells Redis which AOF files exist and in what order they should be replayed during recovery.
+It follows the naming convention `<appendfilename>.manifest` and lives in the same directory as the AOF file.

-The manifest file is named `<appendfilename>.manifest` and lives in the same directory as the AOF file.
-It contains a single line describing the AOF file you created earlier:
+The manifest file contains a single line describing the AOF file you created earlier:

 ```
 file <appendfilename>.1.incr.aof seq 1 type i